ziman/text/README.md

 (A very non-exhaustive) list of things to do:

 * Create `Text`-only specialisations of the current modules (`Data.Text`,
-  `Lightyear.Text`) that define `EncodedString e` to aid elaboration.
+  `Lightyear.Text`) to aid elaboration by fixing the encoding to UTF-8.
-  (The encoding `e` is sometimes not possible to infer if it is left totally general.)
+  (The encoding `e` in `EncodedString e` is sometimes not possible to infer if it is left totally general.)

 * Use a more efficient `ByteString` back-end instead of the current one, which abuses `String`.